CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 14. Repeat the previous step in this task to configure storage on az12001b-cl-vm1.

-## Task 3: Prepare for configuration of Failover Clustering on Azure VMs running Windows Server 2022 to support a highly available SAP NetWeaver installation.
+## Task 3: Prepare for configuration of Failover Clustering on Azure VMs running Windows Server 2022 to support a highly available SAP NetWeaver installation

 1. Within the RDP session to az12001b-cl-vm0, start a Windows PowerShell ISE session and install Failover Clustering and Remote Administrative tools features on both az12001b-cl-vm0 and az12001b-cl-vm1 by running the following: